All Episodes

 We're not in the iTunes Music Store.

-Um also you do not have to do that.
+Also, you do not have to do that.

-If you're downloading podcasts now with the existing 24-7 Media Center software and you like it, that you don't have to change anything.
+If you're downloading podcasts now with the existing 24-7 Media Center software and you like it, you don't have to change anything.

 All right, a Liberal Democrat and a potential White House contender proposing censuring President Bush for authorizing domestic eavesdropping, saying the White House misled Americans about its legality.

-The President has broken the law, and in some ways he must be held accountable.
+The president has broken the law, and in some ways he must be held accountable.

-And uh Steffi said tomorrow in the Senate, you're going to introduce a resolution to censure George W. Bush.
+Feingold was on this week with George Stephanopoulos yesterday, and Stephy said tomorrow in the Senate, you're going to introduce a resolution to censure George W. Bush.

-Let me let me show that to our viewers.
+Let me show that to our viewers.

-It says resolved that the United States Senate does hereby censure George W. Bush, President, and does condemn his unlawful authorization of wiretaps of Americans.
+It says, resolved that the United States Senate does hereby censure George W. Bush president and does condemn his unlawful authorization of wiretaps of Americans.

 Why are you taking it now?